-- Submit your application form to the Undergraduate Office (JHB 403) for approval by the Associate Chair, Undergraduate Studies.
-This form is due by the Wednesday of the first week of the semester, in the term in which you wish to take the course.
+- Submit your application form via email to the Undergraduate Office for approval by the Associate Chair, Undergraduate Studies.
+This form is due by the Wednesday of the first week of the semester in which you wish to take the course.

 - Do not attempt to register via the Student Web Service.
 If your application is approved, the Undergraduate Office will enroll you directly in the appropriate course.

 Please note that no more than one full individual studies course (viz. two half-courses) can be counted towards any philosophy program.